-The majority of Colombian coffee farmers rely heavily on cooperatives to sell their coffees, which unfortunately follows market pricing.
-The price is influenced by worldwide production, the more coffee is produced by industrialized countries, the lower the price of sell, and while this is overly simplified, there are some other more complex financial mechanics at play.
-This causes them to overexploit their lands, lowering the production quality and forcing them to switch to unsustainable practices just to make ends meet.
+The majority of Colombian coffee farmers rely heavily on cooperatives to sell their coffees, which unfortunately follow market pricing.
+The price is influenced by worldwide production; the more coffee produced by industrialized countries, the lower the selling price.
+This is overly simplified, as there are some other complex financial mechanics at play.
+These uncertainties and fluctuations push farmers to exploit their lands, lowering the production quality, and forcing them to switch to unsustainable practices just to make ends meet.

 And what about quality?

-Specialty coffee cannot be sold at the same price than other coffees.
-It requires more work, investment and risk-taking thus needs to have a trading platform in place that skips cooperatives (and other middle-men).
-While there are a couple of renowned ones but our research shows that they are not serving the needs of the farmers.
+Specialty coffee cannot be sold at the same price as other coffees.
+It requires more work, investment, and risk-taking; thus needs to have a trading platform in place that skips cooperatives and other middle-men.
+While there are renowned cooperatives, our research shows that they are not serving the needs of the farmers.
 Cooperatives rarely, if ever, pay what the coffees are actually worth.

-By assisting farmers to reach the specialty coffee score (80 and above), we are able to offer them the option to export through our distribution platform and showcase their coffees through our customers.
-We currently only offer this platform to coffees that reach 84 and above (Excellence Specialty Coffee) to certify the quality, but as our processes improve and our clientele grows we will also provide coffees from farmers that did not quite make to the excellence level, giving a chance for every farmer to succeed.
+By assisting farmers to reach the specialty coffee score levels (80 and above), we are able to offer them the option to export through our distribution platform and showcase their coffees through our customers.
+This platform is currently only available for coffees that reach quality scores of 84 and above (Excellence Specialty Coffee).
+As we look to our future; improving our processes and growing our clientele, we will also provide coffees from farmers that have not quite made it to the excellence scores, thus providing an opportunity for every farmer to succeed.

-When the farmers sell their coffees to us, instead of relying on the market price that unfairly fluctuates, we give them a set price per score.
-And we’ve grown exponentially in 2018 and have already doubled the income of more than 25 farmers.
+When the farmers sell their coffees to us, instead of relying on the market prices that unfairly fluctuate, we give them a set price per score.
+Progeny continues to grow exponentially and currently has doubled the income of over 25 farmers!

-We dream to go beyond the bean, beyond the farm, by helping the farming families and their communities by building school facilities, hold public agriculture classes and provide special funding for new tools, and possibly a new life.
+We dream to go beyond the bean, beyond the farm, by helping the farming families and their communities; by building school facilities, holding public agriculture classes and providing special funding for new tools, and possibly a new life.